anuragjha/cs686-blockchain-crowdfunding/README.md

 2. Inside each block, iterate over transaction stored in mpt.
 3. Based on the transactions start building the book and also build Promised.
 Book is a key - value store of  hash(PublicKey) - Balance sum of tokens.
-Promised is a key - value store of TransactionId - Borrowing Transaction.
+Promised is a key - value store of TransactionId - Borrowing Transaction. \
 Borrowing Transaction is structutre that contains
  a.
 Initial Requirement Transaction
  b.
 Array of Promise Transaction
  c.
 Variable that keeps record of the total promised value.

 ## (1) Crypto
-Achieving data integrity by use of Signature.
+Achieving data authenticity and integrity by use of Signature.

 ## security.go
 Implements the public-private keys and Hash generation.
 Also creating signature and verifying signature.